-The entire Hope Bay Project area has 301 recorded site localities to date.
-At the present time, it is estimated that 48 sites fall within the PDA and could potentially be affected directly.
-It is anticipated that some of these sites can be avoided by project design but the road and associated quarries have not yet been carefully inspected for archaeological sites and, given the good potential for sites on those landforms, it is likely that some unrecorded sites exist.
-The LSA contains 254 recorded sites which will be monitored where appropriate for indirect effects.
+The entire Hope Bay Project area has 306 recorded site localities to date.
+The LSA contains 258 recorded sites which will be monitored where appropriate for indirect effects.
+At the present time, it is estimated that 51 sites fall within the PDA and could potentially be affected directly.
+It is anticipated that some of these sites can be avoided by project design (possibly as many as 21), but the road and associated quarries have not yet been carefully inspected for archaeological sites and, given the good potential for sites on those landforms, it is likely that some unrecorded sites exist.
 There are no known areas of special significance and no known or reported burials within the Hope Bay Project area.